ShahjalalShohag/code-library/README.md

 #### Why am I sharing this library?
 - Just so that your learning path becomes a bit smoother.
-- Knowledge hidden inside my head or codes in a private code-library will vanish when I am dead, so its better to share those among people before I die.
+- Knowledge hidden inside my head or codes in a private code-library will be useless when I am dead, so its better to share those among people before I die.

 I believe that my coding style is pretty clean and furthermore a few problem links are attached to most of the codes so that you can practice those problems.
 Best wishes, my friend <a href="https://emoji.gg/emoji/8771_blobheart"><img src="https://emoji.gg/assets/emoji/8771_blobheart.png" width="16px" height="16px" alt="blobheart"></a>.